sebastianruder/NLP-progress/english/dependency_parsing.md

 Models are evaluated on the [Stanford Dependency](https://nlp.stanford.edu/software/dependencies_manual.pdf) conversion (**v3.3.0**) of the Penn Treebank with __predicted__ POS-tags.
 Punctuation symbols are excluded from the evaluation.
 Evaluation metrics are unlabeled attachment score (UAS) and labeled attachment score (LAS).
-Here, we also mention the predicted POS tagging accuracy.
+UAS does not consider the semantic relation (e.g. Subj) used to label the attachment between the head and the child, while LAS requires a semantic correct label for each attachment.Here, we also mention the predicted POS tagging accuracy.

 | Model           | POS | UAS | LAS | Paper / Source | Code |
 | ------------- | :-----: | :-----:| :-----:| --- | --- |